zjs0n/Nasa-Browser-Visualizer/README.md

 Download all the necessary files(all the filse must be in the correct folders).

-Go to cmd and type "node app.js" to run the webapp.
+Go to cmd and change the directory(cd) to the folder that contains app.js

+Type "node app.js" to run the webapp.

 On any browser(I used google chrome), type in localhost:8080.